 Beef Beer Stew Recipe With Carrots, Cabbage, Onions, and Spices

 Beer adds a certain heartiness to a stew recipe.
-It certainly works its magic here in producing a rich and complexly flavored recipe, one bursting with the flavor of hearty vegetables and the richness of beef.
-This beef stew recipe is quite easy to make and doesn't even take that long, and yet the result is one that only gets better as time goes on.
+It certainly works its magic here in producing a rich and complexly flavored stew, one bursting with the flavor of hearty vegetables.
+It is quite easy to make and doesn't take that long, and yet the result is one that only gets better the next day.
 Its various spices give it a uniquely fresh zing, but that doesn't hinder the beef's flavor nor the beer's acidity.

 This recipe was adapted from Hows and Whys of French Cooking by Alma S. Lach.
-An extremely good cookbook, I recommend it quite heavily, especially its wonderful regional cuisine section from which this recipe is derived.
-However, my version makes quite a number of changes in regards to the vegetable balance and the spices.
-Thus, it really does represent a different flavor profile than that found in Lach's recipe, and so I recommend if you have the chance getting the cookbook to see the original recipe, plus a host of other excellent French recipes.
+An extremely good cookbook I recommend, especially for its wonderful regional cuisine section.
+However, my version changes the vegetable balance and the spices.

 According to the cookbook, this is recommended to be consumed with a beer.
 I hadn't followed that part of the directions, but I'd certainly recommend trying it out.
 A green salad was a pleasant accompaniment.